 edge when you actually kick the pedal.

-Pull on the bars and spring up into extension, thrusting your hips forward to stand up on your front foot as you perform the pedal kick.
+Unlock the rear brake and pull the handlebars to your abdomen to spring up into extension, thrusting your hips forward as you accelerate on your front foot to perform the pedal kick.

 As soon as you have given your best kick, pull the bike upward in front of you and tuck your knees up to swing the bike forward.